 A London-wide survey is carried out at the same time as Merton's own survey, which enables Merton to compare its results both with previous years and with the rest of London.

 Crime continues to be a top concern for many residents, alongside litter and dirt on the streets, but the proportion of residents worried about crime continues to fall year on year.
 Concern about council tax is at its lowest ever while concern over lack of jobs has fallen slightly.
 On these latter two areas, Merton is outperforming London.

 Young people’s concerns are similar to those of adults, with crime the biggest concern.
-Bad behaviour and bullying are also concerns for young people, with both seeing an increase in the level of concern over standard of education and bad behaviour has fallen significantly this year.
+Bullying also remains a key concern but the level of concern over standard of education and bad behaviour has fallen significantly this year.

 Whilst we are pleased that residents generally feel we are going a good job, we know there is a lot more work to do.
-Although the level of concern is dropping, crime, is still the top worry for residents.
-Concern about lack of jobs and lack of affordable housing are also increasing concerns this year so these are areas we will look to target whilst making sure we continue to improve the value for money we offer residents.
+Although the level of concern is dropping, crime, is still the top worry for residents, and concern about litter on the streets has risen noticeably.
+These are areas we will look to target whilst making sure we continue to provide value for money to our residents.

 Consultation and Community Engagement,